top of page

 When a loved one is wrongfully detained abroad, families face a complex challenge.
 They must navigate foreign legal systems, deal with government bureaucracy, and often engage with media.
 All while worried about their loved one who may be imprisoned due to misunderstandings or as a diplomatic hostage.

 AWADA was founded by Australians with first-hand experience of wrongful and arbitrary detention.
-We're here to help.

 Dr. Kay Danes, OAM is a member of the